ambaker1/Tin/README.md

 First install: Download the latest release, extract the files, and run "installer.tcl" in a Tcl interpreter, and [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Once tin and git are installed, upgrading tin is easy!
+Once Tin and git are installed, upgrading Tin is easy!
 ```tcl
 package require tin
 tin install tin